willliuwx/contrail-install/fabric/contrail-3.0.2.md

 * Zookeeper (disabled)
 * Kafka

-The testbed.py in Appendex A.2 is for 4 controlling servers, 3 controller nodes and 1 analytics node.
+The testbed.py in Appendix A.2 is for 4 controlling servers, 3 controller nodes and 1 analytics node.
 Here analytics and analytics-db nodes are combined.

 #2 Pre-Installation